Add a memory mapping.

 - ZX_VM_PERM_READ Map vmo as readable.
 It is an error if handle does not have ZX_VM_CAN_MAP_READ permissions, the handle does not have the ZX_RIGHT_READ right, or the vmo handle does not have the ZX_RIGHT_READ right.

 - ZX_VM_PERM_WRITE Map vmo as writable.
-It is an error if handle does not have ZX_VM_CAN_MAP_WRITE permissions, the handle does not have the ZX_RIGHT_WRITE right, or the vmo handle does not have the ZX_RIGHT_WRITE right.
+It is an error if handle does not have ZX_VM_CAN_MAP_WRITE permissions, the handle does not have the ZX_RIGHT_WRITE right, the vmo handle does not have the ZX_RIGHT_WRITE right, or options does not specify ZX_VM_PERM_READ.

 - ZX_VM_PERM_EXECUTE Map vmo as executable.
-It is an error if handle does not have ZX_VM_CAN_MAP_EXECUTE permissions, the handle handle does not have the ZX_RIGHT_EXECUTE right, or the vmo handle does not have the ZX_RIGHT_EXECUTE right.
+It is an error if handle does not have ZX_VM_CAN_MAP_EXECUTE permissions, the handle handle does not have the ZX_RIGHT_EXECUTE right, the vmo handle does not have the ZX_RIGHT_EXECUTE right, or options does not specify ZX_VM_PERM_READ.

 - ZX_VM_MAP_RANGE Immediately page into the new mapping all backed regions of the VMO.
 This cannot be specified if ZX_VM_SPECIFIC_OVERWRITE is used.